Z-score to P-value Calculator

 What is a "p-value"

 The p-value is used in the context of a Null-Hypothesis statistical test (NHST) and it is the probability of observing the result which was observed, or a more extreme one, assuming the null hypothesis is true 1.
+It is essentially the proportional area of the Z distribution cut off at the point of the observed Z score.
 In notation this is expressed as:

 p(x0) = Pr(d(X) > d(x0); H0)